pkulchenko/fullmoon/README.md

   parameters, as well as [headers](#headers), [cookies](#cookies), and [session](#session).

-- `setTemplate(name, template)`: registers a template with the specified name.
+- `setTemplate(name, template[, parameters])`: registers a template with the specified name.
   If `template` is a string, then it's compiled into a template handler.
   If it is a function, it is stored and called when rendering of the template is requested.
 If it's a table, then its first element is a template or a function and the rest are used as options.
 For example, specifying `ContentType` as one of the options sets the `Content-Type` header for the generated content.
-Two templates (`500` and `json`) are provided by default and can be overwritten.
+Several templates (`500`, `json`, and others) are provided by default and can be overwritten.

 - `serveResponse(status[, headers][, body])`: sends an HTTP response using provided `status`, `headers`, and `body` values.